Ipswich/Rosewood line: Stations

-Former service to Corinda via South Brisbane
+Former services

 Map of the Corinda via South Brisbane line.

 The Corinda–Yeerongpilly railway line, also known as the Tennyson line, connects the Beenleigh and Ipswich lines for coal, grain and intermodal freight services to the Port of Brisbane and Acacia Ridge intermodal terminal.
 It was the only connection between the northern and southern portions of the Brisbane suburban network until the Merivale Bridge opened in 1978.
 Commuter services were defunct in 2011 due to low patronage.